Table of Contents

 What is a “Reconstructed” Car Title?

-A reconstructed title is issued when a car sustains severe damage, such as caused by a flood, an accident, or other severe incident, and is repaired to meet safety and operational standards.
+A reconstructed title is issued when a car sustains severe damage, such as caused by a flood damage, an accident, or other severe incident, and is repaired to meet safety and operational standards.
 However, the title differs from the “clean” title since it indicates that the vehicle has never been involved in an accident, has no major damage, or has title issues.

 Typically, vehicles with a reconstructed title were once given a salvage title, meaning they were declared unfit for the road.
 After extensive repair and passing the required inspection, the title status is updated to “reconstructed.” making the car legally operated on the road.